lottehime/ACNH-Pattern-Research/README.md

 When you mix the pattern being updated with the players IDs correctly, and the IsEdited flags flipped to edited you get a correctly named and editable pattern imported into your save.
 Yay!

 PRO patterns follows a similar methodology, but with differing offsets.
 The above concept applied to them also works.
-You can refer to NHSE offsets in the source for more info.
+You can refer to the below for more info.

 This was fun to find and fix and I hope it is an educational reference in the future.